Do You Have a Glutathione Deficiency?

-If you answered “yes” to one or more, you might have a glutathione deficiency.
-A low level of glutathione can be measured through specialized tests like "RBC Glutathione,” which test the level of glutathione in red blood cells (RBCs).
-Your doctor can order this blood test and you can use it as a baseline level, then take measures to increase your levels and protect your cells and body from unnecessary damage and aging.
+If you answered "yes" to one or more, you might have a glutathione deficiency.
+A low level of glutathione can be measured through specialized tests like "RBC Glutathione," which test glutathione in red blood cells (RBCs).
+Your doctor can order this blood test, and you can use it as a baseline level, then take measures to increase your levels and protect your cells and body from unnecessary damage and aging.

 While lowered levels of this powerful antioxidant can contribute to many health conditions — including conditions more likely to develop in older people — there are many ways to make sure your body has the levels of glutathione it needs.

 For starters, make sure you’re eating a balanced diet containing sulfuric donors (such as broccoli, garlic, and onions), getting enough physical activity, eliminating alcohol or consuming it only in moderation, and getting enough sleep.
-Certain supplements, like milk thistle, whey protein, N-Acetyl Cysteine (NAC) or turmeric, may help boost and/or maintain your levels, as well.
+Certain supplements, like milk thistle, whey protein, N-Acetyl Cysteine (NAC), or turmeric, may help boost and maintain your levels, as well.

-Plain glutathione is an extremely fragile molecule which is easily degraded and destroyed by bile and stomach acid.
-Made of the exact same building blocks as our own cell membranes, "liposomes" are microscopic, fat-soluble spheres with glutathione intentionally trapped inside the water-soluble center.
+Plain glutathione is an extremely fragile molecule that is easily degraded and destroyed by bile and stomach acid.
+Made of the same building blocks as our cell membranes, "liposomes" are microscopic, fat-soluble spheres with glutathione intentionally trapped inside the water-soluble center.

-When Liposomal Glutathione is ingested orally, the liposomes pass through the stomach intact and then easily attach to the cell membrane of the small intestine cells where absorption of nutrients in food occurs.
-Once attached, liposomes then “fuse” with your cells, releasing the glutathione content into the circulation.
-While there are several choices of Liposomal Glutathione you can purchase, we recommend you choose a "clean" product that contains Setria® brand Reduced (active) Glutathione and non-GMO sunflower derived phospholipids for the liposomal portion of the product.
+When Liposomal Glutathione is ingested orally, the liposomes pass through the stomach intact and then easily attach to the small intestine cells' cell membrane where absorption of nutrients in food occurs.
+Once attached, liposomes then "fuse" with your cells, releasing the circulation glutathione content.
+While there are several choices of Liposomal Glutathione you can purchase, we recommend you choose a "clean" product that contains Setria® brand Reduced (active) glutathione and non-GMO sunflower derived phospholipids for the liposomal portion of the product.

 Core Med Science uses the latest liposomal technology to provide high absorption for essential nutrients with historically low absorption potential (glutathione, vitamin C, etc.).
-We also strive to bring to market nutrients backed by the latest scientific evidence, which can help boost overall your health and support your immune system.
+We also strive to bring to market nutrients backed by the latest scientific evidence, which can help boost overall health and support your immune system.
 From liposomal antioxidants like glutathione, curcumin, and vitamin C to immune system boosters like AHCC, our products can help you live a healthier and supported life.
-Click here for more info or to order.